Budjhete/Xojo.ORM/README.md

 And project memberships

     CREATE TABLE `UsersProjects` (
-        `project` INTEGER REFERENCES Projects(id)
+        `project` INTEGER REFERENCES Projects(id),
-        `user` INTEGER REFERENCES Users(id)
+        `user` INTEGER REFERENCES Users(id),
-        PRIMARY KEY ( `project`, `user` )
+        `role` TEXT, -- role occupied by the member PRIMARY KEY ( `project`, `user` )
     )

 We need models to map those data conveniently.
 Let's create two new class that subclass ORM.

-    ModelClient As ORM
+    ModelUser As ORM

     ModelGroup As ORM

+    ModelProject As ORM

+    ModelUserProject As ORM

-Prepending "Model" is a recommended convention, but you can call the models the way you wishes.
+Prepending "Model" is a recommended convention, but you can call the models the way you wish.

 The basic definition of a model implies the definition of ORM.TableName and ORM.PrimaryKey functions in your model.
 ORM.TableName will tell the ORM where your model is stored in the database and ORM.PrimaryKey will indicate which row it is related to.

 By default, the ORM pluralizes the class name without the "Model" prefix, but if you need a custom table name, you must override ORM.TableName

-In ModelUser.TableName
+    ModelUser.TableName As String
         Return "Users"

-In ModelGroup.TableName
-    Return "Groups"

 By default, the ORM defines PrimaryKey as "id", but if your model has a custom primary key name, you must override ORM.PrimaryKey

 In ModelUser.PrimaryKey
-    Return "id"

-In ModelGroup.PrimaryKey
     Return "id"

 Also, for convenience, you can define computed properties for your table columns like so